phiana/speech-style-transfer-vae-gan-tensorflow/README.md

-Philip Anastassiou (pja2114)
-COMS 6998: Fundamentals of Speech Recognition
-Professor Homayoon Beigi
-Columbia University
-Due: December 19th, 2021

 # Speech-to-Speech Style Transfer with Variational Autoencoder-Generative Adversarial Networks

 Neural audio synthesis is the application of deep neural networks to synthesize audio waveforms in a data-driven fashion.
 The advent of deep learning, coupled with increasingly powerful computational resources, has allowed researchers to train models for this task both on musical and speech signals directly on raw audio waveforms (or related representations in the [time-frequency domain](https://en.wikipedia.org/wiki/Time-frequency_analysis) by applying variants of [integral transforms](https://en.wikipedia.org/wiki/Integral_transform) such as the [Short-Time Fourier Transform](https://en.wikipedia.org/wiki/Short-time_Fourier_transform)), as opposed to symbolic representations of audio.

 This repository contains an implementation of a variational autoencoder-generative adversarial network (VAE-GAN) architecture for speech-to-speech [style transfer](https://en.wikipedia.org/wiki/Neural_Style_Transfer) in [TensorFlow](https://www.tensorflow.org/), originally proposed for voice conversion in _[Voice Conversion Using Speech-to-Speech Neuro-Style Transfer](https://ebadawy.github.io/post/speech_style_transfer/Albadawy_et_al-2020-INTERSPEECH.pdf)_ by AlBadawy, et al. (2020) and expanded upon to include functionality for timbre transfer of musical instruments by _[Timbre Transfer with Variational Auto Encoding and Cycle-Consistent Adversarial Networks](https://arxiv.org/pdf/2109.02096.pdf)_ by Bonnici, et al. (2021).

 The purpose of the model is to synthesize a new audio signal that retains the linguistic information of an utterance by a source speaker, while applying the timbral characteristics of a target speaker.
-The architecture does so by training a single universal encoder, but replaces the decoder used in traditional variational autoencoders (VAEs) with unique generator networks for every speaker, each of which compete against adversary discriminator networks used only during the training procedure, enabling style transfer.
+The architecture does so by training a single universal encoder, but replaces the decoder used in traditional variational autoencoders (VAEs) with unique generator networks for every speaker, each of which competes against adversary discriminator networks used only during the training procedure, enabling style transfer.

 Please refer to the original repositories by [AlBadawy, et al.](https://github.com/ebadawy/voice_conversion) or [Bonnici, et al.](https://github.com/RussellSB/tt-vae-gan) for PyTorch implementations of this architecture, the latter of which contains [pre-trained WaveNet vocoder models](https://github.com/RussellSB/tt-vae-gan#pretrained-models) to convert predicted log-scaled mel-spectrograms back into high-fidelity audio signals in the time-domain.